 Saturday, May 28, 2011

 Holy identity crisis!
-Here's a fun and funny look at the checkered past of Hank Pym, alias the size-(and name) changing Ant Man!
+Here's a fun and funny look at the checkered past of Hank Pym, alias the size-(and name) changing Ant-Man!
 As most hard-core fans know, Hank hasn't had the smoothest of super-hero careers, and super-cartoonist Fred Hembeck chronicles all of his ups and downs (sorry) in this great feature from MARVEL AGE fan magazine!
-Maybe Ant/Giant Man/Goliath/Yellowjacket will finally get his due in the upcoming AVENGERS movie?
+Maybe Ant/Giant Man/Goliath/Yellowjacket will finally get his due in upcoming AVENGERS movies?
 Click to enlarge!

 Friday, May 27, 2011

 Another peek at the thought processes that went into the making of a Bronze Age mighty Marvel masterwork!
 Here is the layout and rough sketch for the cover to DAREDEVIL # 136, from 1976!
 Ed Hannigan worked out the scene, cover "gimmick," and rough figure placement, all instructions for John Buscema, the artist on the finished, published cover!
 Ed designed a ton of memorable covers for Marvel in the 70s and 80s, and still provides powerful pencilling and inking today!
 Read more about him, and the fantastic new book on his work, here!
 Click image below to enlarge!

 Another brain-blistering look at my early work!
 This time we view some not-so-fabulous FANTASTIC FOUR artwork, drawn by me in 1977, at age 12!
 Fully cribbed from the then-current 1977 MARVEL MEMORY ALBUM calendar, here is my attempt (using crow-quill pens and nibs) to re-create that good old Jack Kirby/Joe Sinnott magic you see beneath my art, in the image below!
 How'd I do?
 Never mind.
 Just click to enlarge!